larshappel/configs/Readme.md

 Just copy the config folder?

+It might be necessary to install "build-essential" `sudo apt install build-essential` this is to be able to compile c for some of the addons.
+Note that stuff like "fzf" also needs to be installed.
+It's a program that Nvim relies on.

+After this you'll need to install your necessary language server.
+`:Mason` in nvim gives a list.

 Do yourself a favor and use intelephense for PHP.
 In `options.lua` it's just `vim.g.lazyvim_php_lsp = "intelephense"` and then in lua/config/lsp.lua the things from this config repo.